Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Finally, the Birmingham Development Plan at the LA level is ensuring that a combination of these goals continues.

-#### Overall roles of players

-- de Bermingham family: 1166, royal charter.
-Immediately changed the industry from

 ## Placemaking processes
 > 5.a.
 Place is produced in a variety of ways at different scales.
 5.b.
 The placemaking process of rebranding constructs a different place meaning through reimaging and regeneration.